Workshop 9: Between Green Ambitions and Geopolitical Realities: EU’s Critical Raw Materials Act

 Major discussion point

-Ethical and social considerations in critical mineral supply chains
+Environmental and social impacts of geographically dispersed critical minerals supply chains

 Agreed with